Benjamin-Lee/circkit/README.md

 For example, let's say you had a tool that does some sort of filtering on linear sequences.
 You could use `cat` to convert your circular sequences to linear sequences, run the tool, and then use `decat` to convert the output linear sequences back to circular sequences.

-As a note, CircKit's `cat` is functionally equivalent to `seqkit concat file.fasta file.fasta`.
+As a note, circKit's `cat` is functionally equivalent to `seqkit concat file.fasta file.fasta`.

 ### `canonicalize`